⟵ Back to videos

 Anupreet Kaur Bal

-Anupreet Kaur Bal is a Secondary Vice Principal in Surrey, British Columbia.
-She has a passion for helping children and youth develop into lifelong learners.
+Anupreet Kaur serves as the Sidak coordinator.
+She is also a Secondary Vice Principal in Surrey, British Columbia.
+She is passionate about helping children and youth develop into lifelong learners.

 View profile ⟶